 The likes of BT and TalkTalk prioritise business broadband traffic over residential broadband customers.

 The result is that the speed and quality of your connection won't be affected by other customers' usage patterns, such as your neighbour who downloads lots of HD video, and won't slow down at busy times of day, keeping your business up and running smoothly.

 If your home computer is hacked it can be a major inconvenience.

 But if your business broadband network is compromised, it could be a disaster for you and for your clients.

 For that reason, business broadband services come equipped with higher grade security software.

 Business routers and residential routers can differ substantially.

-Choose a residential broadband service and you’ll get a dynamic IP address.
-This means that your IP address (think of it as a telephone number for the number) will change every time you connect to the internet.
+Choose a residential broadband service and you'll get a dynamic IP address (this is a unique number to identify your computer).
+This means that your IP address will change every time you connect to the internet.

 With business broadband deals, though, you're provided with a static IP address.

 A static IP address allows you to use your connection for a host of business-specific features that are critical to the day-to-day operation of businesses.